Endless33/jumping-vpn-preview/START_HERE.md

 This is an engineering research and protocol design project.

 The goal is to explore deterministic session continuity under volatile transport conditions.

+The repository documents architectural model, invariants, state machine, and behavioral proof.

+The system is designed to be auditable, deterministic, and observable.

 ---